davidsmatlak/davidsmatlak/README.md

 - :hammer_and_wrench: Continue to learn about ARM templates using JSON and Bicep, Azure CLI, and PowerShell.
 - :books: Study and pass the certification exam for [Azure Fundamentals](https://docs.microsoft.com/learn/certifications/azure-fundamentals/).

+## Writing samples

+Please visit [davidsmatlak.github.io](https://davidsmatlak.github.io) to see my writing samples.
+The site is built with GitHub Pages and Jekyll, and the content is written with Markdown.
+To display features such as alert boxes, I use HTML and CSS.